mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 ### Data Compression Techniques

 - Depending on the degree of information loss when compressing
-  - Lossless compression : Reversible compression
+  - Lossless compression: Reversible compression
-  - Losy compression : Irreversible compression
+  - Losy compression: Irreversible compression
-  - Hybrid compression : Lossless and lossy compression used together
+  - Hybrid compression: Lossless and lossy compression used together
 - Depending on the nature used for compression
-  - Entropy Compression : Lossless Compression
+  - Entropy Compression: Lossless Compression
     - Compression technique that does not consider the properties of the object to be compressed
-  - Target-based compression : Lossy compression
+  - Target-based compression: Lossy compression
     - Compress using the characteristics of the target information to be compressed

 ### Requirements for data compression techniques